ml644/MiniProject/Explanation and Examples for usage use on Vi.md

 `~` - A shortcut in Linux used to indicate a user's home directory.

-`File paths in linux` -
+`File paths in linux` - Use terminal to type in the command find /path/to/folder/*file name*

-`Using the tab key to complete file paths ` -
+`Using the tab key to complete file paths ` - The tab key autocompletes what you've typed down.
+It's very good at keeping typos out.

-`Using up and down arrow for history` -
+`Using up and down arrow for history` - This starts a search in the reverse to look through the bash history to find.